 The old adage “patience is a virtue” doesn’t really apply online.

-Even a one-second delay can dramatically reduce pageviews, customer satisfaction and drop conversions.
+When it comes to website loading speed, even a one-second delay can dramatically reduce pageviews, customer satisfaction, and drop conversions.

 So what’s the biggest factor contributing to your page speed?

 It takes browsers time to download the code that makes up your page.
 It has to download your HTML, your stylesheets, your scripts and your images.
-It can take a while to download all that data.
+All this means it can take a while to download all that data.

 As web users expect more engaging website designs, the size of a site’s resource files will continue to grow.
 Each new feature requires a new script or stylesheet that weighs down your site just a little more.

 How do you make sure your site is up to speed?

 There are some great resources for analysing your site’s speed.
 Google’s PageSpeed Insights, and GTMetrix are the most popular.
 Both services will analyse your site and tell you where you’re falling behind.

 A little warning: the results can be a bit daunting sometimes, but most fixes are relatively quick and easy.
 You might not fix everything the speed service recommends, but you should fix enough to make the site experience better for your visitors.